tillgrallert/p3a6afa20/notes.md

         + >Muḥammad Kurd ʿAlī published the first account of these events in the journal *al-Muqtabas* directly after his flight to Cairo; [{KurdʿAlī 1912}]().
 According to this account the attempted arrest took place on 17 April 1912.
         + As a consequence, the publication of the journal *al-Muqtabas* moved to Cairo with [No. 7(6)](https://tillgrallert.github.io/digital-muqtabas/xml/oclc_4770057679-i_77.TEIP5.xml).[^2]
-        + *al-Muqtabas* 8(1):2 notes that the publication of this volume was delayed by Muḥammad Kurd ʿAlī being in Europe for the first three months.
+        + *al-Muqtabas* 8(1):2 notes that the publication of this volume was delayed by Muḥammad Kurd ʿAlī being in Europe for the first three months (of the year).
 With this volume publication moved back to Damascus.
         + **TO DO**: change place of publication for 7(6--12) to Cairo

 [^2]: [*al-Muqtabas* 7(6):496](digital-muqtabas/xml/oclc_4770057679-i_77.TEIP5.xml#div_14.d1e4462)